Skip to content

 Understanding Blocks in Ergo#

 Ergo's blockchain operates on a block interval set at two minutes.
 Initially, each block releases 75 Ergs, which are distributed among miners and the Treasury.
-This setup is applicable for the first two years of operation.
-From the second year onwards, the release rate decreases by 3.0 Ergs, and this reduction of an additional 3.0 Ergs continues every three months.
+This setup applies for the first two years of operation.
+From the second year onwards, the release rate decreases by 3.0 Ergs, with this reduction continuing every three months.
 This systematic decrease was initially programmed to halt emission eight years post Ergo's launch.
 However, with the introduction of EIP-27, the emission period has been extended to approximately the year 2045.

 Ergo, similar to other blockchains like Bitcoin and Ethereum, segregates blocks into different sections for enhanced functionality.
 However, Ergo's structure is more complex than Bitcoin's, which only consists of a block header and transactions.
 Ergo's structure includes additional sections: